Academic Operational Policies

-- Contacts directly relating to their learning situation (for example, with faculty or staff assisting students’ work in areas such as libraries, labs or offices); and
+Contacts directly relating to their learning situation (for example, with faculty or staff assisting students’ work in areas such as libraries, labs, or offices); or,

-- Contact with faculty member, support staff member, or member of the College Administration in any non-academic matter or setting
+Contact with a faculty member, support staff member, or member of the College administration in any non-academic matter or setting.

-- Maintain a non-confrontational attitude in interactions with faculty and should approach even difficult matters with a view to resolving the problem at hand; and
+Maintain a non-confrontational attitude in interactions with faculty, and should approach even difficult matters with a view to resolving the problem at hand.

-Use their Loyalist College email account for all email contact with faculty or staff
+Use their Loyalist College email account for all email contact with faculty or staff.
+4.7 Academic Integrity

 Smoking is strictly forbidden in non-designated areas and will fall within the responsibility of security personnel to monitor and address.